-In the non-invasive intracranial pressure assessment (NIPA) unit we have 15 years of experience in understanding the signs and symptoms associated with intracranial hypertension and hypotension, and disorders of the middle ear that are of an obscure nature.
+In the non-invasive intracranial pressure assessment (NIPA) unit we lots of experience in understanding the signs and symptoms associated with intracranial hypertension and hypotension, and disorders of the middle ear that are of an obscure nature.

 We combine this understanding with objective measurements that can be made using the MMS-11 cerebral and cochlear fluid pressure analyser (also known as the MMS-11 tympanic membrane displacement analyser).

 If you have the following symptoms, you may be referred to the NIPA unit for further investigation:

 - hearing, balance and tinnitus problems of an obscure nature, for example a Meniere’s-like symptom profile